mikaem/docker-fenics-recipes/README.md

 This creates a docker container with FEniCS installed.
 Furthermore, all packages built will be uploaded to Anaconda cloud.
 This is why you need to set the correct CONDA_USERNAME in the build_fenics.conf file.

-If you want to create a final Docker image after building FEniCS, you should commit the changes.
+If you want to create a final Docker image after building FEniCS, you should commit the changes after exiting the container.

+    exit  # exit docker container
     docker commit -m 'Conda image with fenics installed' -a 'Mikael' 4401d51 docker-fenics:latest

  Here you need to get the correct container ID instead of 4401d51.
-Just check the previous line in the terminal to see the hash of the container.
+Just check the line in the terminal before you exit to see the hash of the container.

  To build without Docker, set parameters in `build.fenics.conf`, source it, and then run `build_fenics_deps.sh` and `build_fenics.sh` in that order.